opentok/opentok-reconnection/js-sample/README.md

 This sample code shows you how to use the OpenTok Automatic Reconnection feature on the web.

-**Important:** To use this feature, you must contact TokBox to participate in this developer preview.
-See the main project [README](../README.md) on how to enroll.

-**Known issue:** Automatic reconnection does not currently work in Firefox.
-This is due to a known issue in Firefox, which Mozilla is working on.

 Clients connected to sessions that use the Automatic Reconnection feature can do the following:

 * Attempt to automatically reconnect to the session if the client has disconnected due